sta/websocket-sharp/README.md

 So you can use the classes created in **Step 2**.

 If you create an instance of the `WebSocketServer` class without the port number, the `WebSocketServer` set the port number to **80** automatically.
-So it is necessary to run with root permission.
+So it's necessary to run with root permission.

     $ sudo mono example2.exe